Last updated on 01 February 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 EU privacy law applies explicitly to businesses based outside of the EU if they are offering goods or services to EU consumers or monitoring their behavior (including via the use of tracking cookies).

 "any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier [...]"

 This is a very broad definition that can include anything from a person's name to information about their browsing history or device ID.

 This means a website operator must place a "cookie banner" on its website and not set advertising cookies until the user has given their consent.
 Refusing consent to advertising cookies must not result in the user being denied access to a website or service.

 "any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement"

 The GDPR only recognizes express consent, and the standard is very high.
 Consent must be easy to withdraw and refusing to consent must not result in any detriment to the individual.

 While there is no concept of implied consent under EU law, the lawful basis of "legitimate interests" does allow certain forms of personal information processing, including direct marketing, to take place on an "opt-out" basis.

-As of March 2020, India has not yet enacted a general privacy law but the Personal Data Protection Bill (PDPB) is in process of potentially getting approved.
+As of writing, India has not yet enacted a general privacy law but the Personal Data Protection Bill (PDPB) is in process of potentially getting approved.

 The PDPB defines "personal data" as: